hbctraining/scRNA-seq/lessons/04_normalization_and_PCA.md

 If we had three samples/cells, then we would have an extra direction in which we could have variation (3D).
 Therefore, if we have *N* samples/cells we would have *N*-directions of variation or principal components (PC)!
 Once these PCs have been calculated, the PC that can explain the largest variation in the dataset is PC1, and the next one is PC2 and so on.

-Once the PCs have been determined for an dataset, we have to figure out how each sample/cell fits back into that context to plot them in an intuitive manner.
-This is performed by first giving each gene an influence score based on how much it influenced each PC.
+Once the PCs have been determined for an dataset, we have to figure out how each sample/cell fits back into that context to enable us to visualize the similarities/dissimilaties in an intuitive manner.

+(1) This is performed by first giving each gene an influence score based on how much it influenced each PC.
 Genes that did not have any influence get scores near zero, while genes with more influence receive larger scores.
 Genes on opposite ends of the lines have a large influence, so they would receive large scores but with opposite signs.

 <img src="../img/PCA_2sample_influence.png" width="600">

-Once the influence has been determined, each sample gets a score.
+(2) Once the influence has been determined, each sample gets a score.
 To generate a score per sample the following equation is used:

 	Sample1 PC1 score = (read count * influence) + ... for all genes

-Let's calculate these scores for the 2-sample example here, i.e. for PC1 and PC2:
+Let's calculate these scores for our 2-sample example here, i.e. for PC1 and PC2:

 	Sample1 PC1 score = (4 * -2) + (1 * -10) + (8 * 8) + (5 * 1) = 51
 	Sample1 PC2 score = (4 * 0.5) + (1 * 1) + (8 * -5) + (5 * 6) = -7